“Green” and “sustainable” have become two of the most widely used words in the English language. But what do they mean in terms of your business?

 Purchasing – Buy green products, equipment and services

 Each of these blocks includes a number of specific strategies, ranging from simple improvements you can easily do yourself to more complex projects that may require professional assistance.
-Visit our Building Blocks pages for more details including checklists of steps you can take and links to more information.

 And remember, EMAP consultants are here to help you with free and confidential information, advice and consulting services.
 Contact us to request assistance, ask questions or schedule a site visit to help you get started.